 Box 4.
 Shows backup withholding.
 Generally, a payer must backup withhold if you did not furnish your TIN or you did not furnish the correct TIN to the payer.
 See Form W-9 for information on backup withholding.
-Include this amount on your income tax return as tax withhold accrued on the debt instrument during the year while held by you.
+Include this amount on your income tax return as tax withheld.

+Box 5.
+For a covered security acquired with OID, if you made an election under section 1278(b) to include market discount in income as it accrues and you notified your payer of the election in writing in accordance with Regulations section 1.6045-1(n)(5), shows the market discount that accrued on the debt instrument during the year while held by you.
 For a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, and issued with OID, shows the market discount that accrued on the obligation during the year while held by you.
-For a covered security acquired on a fater January 1, 2015, market discount will be calculated on a constant yield basis unless you notified your payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to make a constant yield election for market discount under section 1276(b).
+For a covered security acquired on or after January 1, 2015, market discount will be calculated on a constant yield basis unless you notified your payer in writing in accordance with Regulations section 1.6045-1(n)(5) that you did not want to make a constant yield election for market discount under section 1276(b).
 The payer may, but is not required to, report the market discount for a tax-exempt obligation that is a covered security acquired before January 1, 2017.
-Report the accrued market discount on your income tax return as directed in the Instructions for Form 1040 and 1040-SR. Market discount on a tax-exempt security is includible in taxable income as interest income.
+Report the accrued market discount on your income tax return as directed in the Instructions for Form 1040 and 1040-SR. Market discount on a tax-exempt security is includible in taxable income.